Road Trip Locals

 In 2018, we were daydreaming about a gap year.
 In 2019, we landed remote jobs instead, and hit the road with our dog, Lincoln.
 Over the next five years, we road-tripped across the U.S. for months at a time.

-There was a summer in the Rockies, a fall in New England, a year on the road, a long loop through the Red Rocks, 21 days in Alaska, and four seasons in Yellowstone.
+There was a year on the road, a summer in the Rockies, a fall in New England, a long loop through the Red Rocks, 21 days in Alaska, and four seasons in Yellowstone.
 We spent Halloween night in Salem, tackled Angel’s Landing in Zion, camped with bears in Katmai, and found more than a few homes away from home.

 After thousands of miles and dozens of states and national parks, one thing became clear: there’s so much to see stateside.
-That’s why we started Road Trip Locals to help others hit the road and make the most of every mile.

-Our Road Trip Packing List
+The Ultimate Road Trip Packing List

 A road sign pointing left to Yellowstone National Park, with a stone arch monument and mountainous landscape in the background.